 A. The organization providing the online materials has a formal accessibility policy.
-Fail Additional Information: No URL to Formal Accessibility Policy found.
+Fail Additional Information: No accessibility documentation was found.
 B. The organization providing the online materials has an accessibility statement.
-Fail Additional Information: No URL to Accessibility Statement found.
+Fail Additional Information: No accessibility documentation was found.
 C. An Accessibility Evaluation Report is available from an external organization.
-Fail Additional Information: No URL to Accessibility Evaluation Report found.
+Fail Additional Information: No accessibility documentation was found.